 On December 22, 2017, the Company received the results of the new NI43-101 compliant technical report of its Pre-Feasibility studies.
 The results of the study indicated that the Product could be produced in the desired purity and that there is demand in the market for its use as a fertilizer.

-Following the announcement of commercial production on July 1, 2018, 2019 was the first full trading year of the Product, produced at the Cerrado Verde Project ("Cerrado Verde" or the "Project") located in the state of Minas Gerais, Brazil.
+Following the announcement of commercial production on July 1, 2018, 2019 was the first full trading year of the Product, produced at the Project located in the state of Minas Gerais, Brazil.